-One of the first Community Solar projects in New York State has come on line, developed by an
+One of the first Community Solar projects in New York State is on line, developed by an

 Ulster County building owner who employed a sophisticated tax strategy in the construction of a unique solar array.
 The discount electric power was then marketed to a small group of customers already doing business with a home heating oil company.